JoshuaKahn/firststeps/README.md

 # Readme
-This document outlines the process of setting up a Jenkins Server.
+This document outlines the process of setting up a Jenkins Server via Docker with a BeagleBone Black slave.

 ## What's required?
 * Docker